alexandrainst/danlp/docs/docs/tasks/embeddings.md

 ##### 🔧 BERT embeddings {#bert-embeddings}

 BERT is a language model but the different layers can be used as embeddings of tokens or sentences.
 This code loads a pytorch version using the [Transformers](https://github.com/huggingface/transformers) library from HuggingFace of pre-trained [Danish BERT](https://github.com/botxo/nordic_bert) representations by BotXO model.
 Since the models is not a designated  models for embeddings, some choices is made of what layers to use.
 For each tokens in a sentence there is 13 layers of dim 768.
-Based on the [blogpost](https://mccormickml.com/2019/05/14/BERT-word-embeddings-tutorial/), it has been choice to concatenate the four last layer to use as token embeddings, which gives a dimension of 4*768=3072.
+Based on the [blogpost](https://mccormickml.com/2019/05/14/BERT-word-embeddings-tutorial/), it has been chosen to concatenate the four last layer to use as token embeddings, which gives a dimension of 4*768=3072.
 For sentence embeddings the second last layers is used and the mean across all tokens in the sentence is calculated.

 Note, BERT tokenize out of vocabulary words into sub words.